ASFOpenSARlab/opensarlab-docs/user_docs/how_to_run_a_notebook.md

 This is because any initialized variables and data structures from a previous run will be stored in memory, along with their values, which can lead to unintended results.

+An example of how you might get into trouble would be a code cell that creates a new subdirectory directory in your current working directory called "data" and moves into it.
+If you start in ~/notebooks, then after running the code cell once, you will be in ~/notebooks/data.
+If you run the cell a second time, you will be in ~notebooks/data/data.
+If you keep rerunning the cell, you will find yourself inside a deeply nested data directory, ~notebooks/data/data/data/data/data/data/.

 - Select 'Restart' from the Kernel Menu
 - Select 'Restart & Clear Output' from the Kernel Menu
 - Select 'Restart & Run All' from the Kernel Menu